 to believers in Corinth and the surrounding regions:

 For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.
 Knowing therefore the terror of the Lord, we persuade men; but we are made manifest unto God; and I trust also are made manifest in your consciences.
 For we commend not ourselves again unto you, but give you occasion to glory on our behalf, that ye may have somewhat to answer them which glory in appearance, and not in heart.
 For whether we be beside ourselves, it is to God: or whether we be sober, it is for your cause.
 For the love of Christ constraineth us; because we thus judge, that if one died for all, then were all dead: And that he died for all, that they which live should not henceforth live unto themselves, but unto him which died for them, and rose again.
 Wherefore henceforth know we no man after the flesh: yea, though we have known Christ after the flesh, yet now henceforth know we him no more.
 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
 And all things are of God, who hath reconciled us to himself by Jesus Christ, and hath given to us the ministry of reconciliation; To wit, that God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them; and hath committed unto us the word of reconciliation.
 Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God.
-For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.-2 Corinthians 5:10-21***Paul (Saul) was an Israelite from the tribe of Benjamin, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and Rachel, and Jacob and Rachel's 2nd and last son Benjamin.
-Paul was a Pharisee, and thus strictly obeyed the commandments of the Lord God, and the judgments, statutes and laws that the Lord God gave to Moses for the Israelites, and the traditions passed down by the Israelite elders.
+For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.-2 Corinthians 5:10-21***Paul (Saul) was an Israelite from the tribe of Benjamin, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and his 2nd wife Rachel, and Jacob and Rachel's 2nd and last son Benjamin.
+Paul was a Pharisee, and strictly obeyed the Ten Commandments that the Israelite ancestors heard the voice of the Lord God proclaim to them, and the judgments, statutes and laws that the Lord God gave Moses for the Israelites, and the traditions passed down by the Israelite elders.
 Paul did not believe Jesus, who had been crucified, buried in a tomb, resurrected, and returned to heaven, to be the Christ, the Son of God.
-When Paul was journeying to the synagogues in Damascus in Syria to find, bind and take to Jerusalem any Israelite believers he found, Paul and those with him saw a light from heaven flash around them.
+Throughout Jerusalem, Paul persecuted and imprisoned Israelites who believed Jesus to be the Christ of God.
+When Paul was journeying to the synagogues in Damascus, Syria, to find, bind and take to Jerusalem any Israelite believers he found, Paul and those with him saw a light from heaven flash around them.
 Paul heard the voice of Jesus speaking to him, and Paul spoke to Jesus, and obeyed Jesus.
 In Damascus, Paul was baptized.
-From thenceforward, Paul the apostle journeyed and wrote divinely inspired letters, teaching and preaching the good news of Jesus the Christ and everlasting life to Israelites and Gentiles, people not born into the Israelite tribes.-Genesis, Exodus, Leviticus, Numbers 8:1-9:23, 15:1-19:22, 20:1-29, 27:12-30:16, 35:1-36:13, Deuteronomy 4:1-31:30, 32:44-52, 34:1-12, Joshua 1:1-4:24, Matthew, Mark, Luke, John, Acts 1:1-26, 6:1-8:4, 9:1-31, 11:19-28:31, Romans, 1 Corinthians, 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, 1 Timothy, 2 Timothy, Titus, Philemon
+From thenceforward, Paul the apostle journeyed and wrote divinely inspired letters, teaching and preaching the good news of Jesus the Christ and everlasting life to Israelites and Gentiles, people not born into the Israelite tribes.
+Timothy (Timotheus) was a believer born to a Gentile father and Eunice, an Israelite, and Timothy was not circumcised.
+After Paul met Timothy, he circumcised Timothy, and they journeyed together, and separately, and Timothy took messages from Paul to other believers, and brought messages from believers to Paul, and Paul thought of Timothy as a son, and wrote at least 2 divinely inspired letters to Timothy.-Genesis, Exodus, Leviticus, Numbers 8:1-9:23, 15:1-19:22, 20:1-29, 27:12-30:16, 35:1-36:13, Deuteronomy 4:1-31:30, 32:44-52, 34:1-12, Joshua 1:1-4:24, Matthew, Mark, Luke, John, Acts 1:1-26, 6:1-8:4, 9:1-31, 11:19-28:31, Romans, 1 Corinthians, 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, 1 Timothy, 2 Timothy, Titus, Philemon

 Click the link below to read more posts in this category: